santiment/academy/src/docs/santiment-queries/liquidation/index.md

 ---
-title: Liquidation Overview
+title: Lending Pools Overview
 author: Santiment Team
 date: 2023-04-03
-description: Information about the Liquidation project's tables stored in Santiment Queries.
+description: Information about the Lending Pools's table stored in Santiment Queries.
 ---

 ## Overview

+A lending pool is a collective source of funds or assets that individuals deposit into for lending purposes, typically facilitated by decentralized finance (DeFi) platforms.
+It allows lenders to earn interest on their deposited funds while borrowers can access these funds by providing collateral or meeting specific requirements set by the lending protocol.

-Liquidation is a project that aims to track deposits, borrows, repayments, withdrawals, and liquidation actions occurring on lending protocols.
+Lending Pools is a project that aims to track deposits, borrows, repayments, withdrawals, and liquidation actions occurring on lending protocols.

-In **Santiment Queries**, we collect liquidation data from the following platforms:
+In **Santiment Queries**, we record the platform from which the liquidation data was recorded under the `project_name` column.
+The platforms we collect data from are:

 - AAVE-v2/v3
 - Compound